-In his book A Cross Shattered Church, the late Stanley Hauerwas observes, “We say that ‘seeing is believing,’ but it seems in matters having to do with God that ‘believing is seeing.’
+In his book A Cross Shattered Church, Stanley Hauerwas observes, “We say that ‘seeing is believing,’ but it seems in matters having to do with God that ‘believing is seeing.’
 But believing does not mean that we must accept twenty-three improbable propositions before breakfast.
 Rather, believing means being made participants in a way of life unintelligible if Jesus is not our Lord and our God.
 To so live is not to try to make the world conform to our wishes and fantasies, but rather to see truthfully the way the world is.”
 Hauerwas goes on to say that before we can see the world as it is, we must be transformed.
 Or to use Paul’s language, we must be transferred or translated into the Kingdom of God’s Son (Col. 1:13).

 In other words, the only view which enables us to make sense of the strange things that God has done with our lives is the view from above.
 It is a view from the cross.
 It is from there that we can see, not only the cross itself, but also the empty tomb which lies beyond.
 It is not a vision of life which comprehends God but one that comes from Him.
 Hauerwas was right.
 Believing is seeing.